Russia regains FIFA Council seat after Mutko's ouster | FOX Sports

 Villar was detained along with three other soccer officials, including his son, on charges of improper management, misappropriation of funds, corruption and falsifying documents.

-Interim replacements for Villar were to be confirmed later Wednesday at a meeting of the UEFA executive committee.
+Interim replacements for Villar were announced Wednesday after a meeting of the UEFA executive committee.

+Portugal soccer federation president Fernando Gomes will join the FIFA Council until a full election of UEFA members on Feb.
+26, and Italian federation CEO Michele Uva was named a UEFA vice president.

 - AFC